 The new rule should cut down on burdensome account deletion features that in some cases are designed to retain user information, the report said.

-Certain apps require account holders to fill out a request form on an external website or contact a customer service representative, it added.
+It added that certain apps require account holders to fill out a request form on an external website or contact a customer service representative.

 Apple urges developers to review pertinent laws that might require the preservation of certain types of data.